JoshuaAdams7/JoshuaAdams7.github.io/az500/azure_firewall/azure_firewall_manager.md

 * On the first workload VM, hit Win + R keys.
 * Enter mstsc and click on OK.
-* nter the private IP of the second workload VM and the username for the administrator account associated with it.
+* Enter the private IP of the second workload VM and the username for the administrator account associated with it.
 * Click on Connect.

 ![Firewall Testing 3](./firewall_testing_3.png)